-The Regional Park of Maremma, an earthly paradise that stretches for 25 km along the south coast of Tuscany, is an ideal place in the summer thanks to its crystal-clear sea as well as for walking and hiking all year round, since the central and southern part of the park is occupied by the Uccellina mountains, covered with Mediterranean vegetation, while the rest of the territory is covered by the Trappola swamp, fields, dunes and pine forests.
-Besides the natural beauty, there are also important and interesting relics of the past, which contribute to the charm of the place: the ancient defensive towers.
-In the fifteenth, and up to the eighteenth, century, the area was subject to repeated attacks by pirates who, at the time, infested the Mediterranean Sea.
-The most effective defensive principle, adopted since Roman times, was that of towers, in this case built by Cosimo I de’Medici, who sent his military engineers here.
-The towers were generally 10 to 15 metres high, they were small in size with a square base and the door facing the ground to afford greater protection.
+In addition to the beauty of nature, there are also important and interesting traces of the past, which add to the charm of the place, like the historic defensive towers.
+Between the 15th and 18th centuries, the area was subject to repeated attacks by pirates who swarmed the Mediterranean Sea at the time.
+The most effective defensive principle, used since Roman times, was to have towers.
+The ones you see today were built by Cosimo I de’Medici, who sent his military engineers to the area.
+The towers were generally 10 to 15 metres high, with a square base and a door facing the ground to afford greater protection.
 Are you ready to discover them?

-Near the mouth of the Ombrone river, it was built in the Middle Ages in defence of a river port as part of a complex that also included salt mines, a few buildings (warehouses and customs houses) and a small church.
-The complex remained intact until the second half of the eighteenth century, when salt production ended and some of the buildings were demolished.
+Near the mouth of the Ombrone river, this tower was built in the Middle Ages to defend a river port.
+It was part of a complex that also included salt mines, a few buildings (warehouses and customs houses) and a small church.
+The complex remained intact until the second half of the 18th century, when salt production ended and some of the buildings were demolished.

-- Torre di Castelmarino - built during the Middle Ages, it is located on a hill where you can enjoy a beautiful view of the coast.
-The tower's importance declined in the sixteenth century, when the nearby Torre di Collelungo was erected.
-The tower’s slow and inexorable decay ended only recently thanks to a restoration project.
+Built in the Middle Ages, the tower is located on a hill from where you can enjoy a beautiful view of the coast.
+The tower's importance declined in the 16th century, when the nearby Torre di Collelungo was erected.
+The tower’s slow and relentless decay was only recently stopped thanks to a restoration project.

-Built in the fourteenth century, it is part of the religious complex that includes the nearby Monastery of Santa Maria Alborense, or Abbey of St. Rabano, a charming building, today roofless.
-The complex was abandoned in the sixteenth century, but recent restoration works have allowed good preservation.
+Built in the 14th century, the tower is part of a religious complex that includes the nearby Monastery of Santa Maria Alborense, or Abbey of San Rabano, a charming building though today roofless.
+The complex was abandoned in the 16th century, but recent restoration works have allowed for it to be well-preserved.

-- Torre di Cala di Forno - It was rebuilt by the Medici in the second half of the sixteenth century, probably in the same place as a pre-existing medieval building.
-From the summit it was possible to communicate with the Torre dell'Uccellina, to send messages in case of danger.
-Today it shows signs of decay.
+It was rebuilt by the Medici in the second half of the 16th century, probably in the same place as a pre-existing medieval building.
+From the top, it was possible to communicate with the Torre dell'Uccellina, sending messages in case of danger.
+It shows signs of decay today.

-- Torre Bassa - It is located in an area covered in Mediterranean vegetation, where there are ruins of other buildings, which probably constituted the Collecchio Castle, no longer standing, and of which the tower was a part.
+The tower is located in an area covered in Mediterranean scrub, where there are ruins of other buildings that probably made up the Collecchio Castle, no longer standing, and of which the tower was a part.

-- Torre delle Cannelle - Built during the fifteenth century, the tower held the military functions of defence and sighting until the late nineteenth century.
-It is the only tower with a hexagonal base on the Tuscan coast; it has a powerful structure on three levels and is surrounded almost entirely by a little fortress (a strengthening measure by Spaniards in the second half of the sixteenth century).
+Built during the 15th century, the tower was a military defense structure and watch post sighting until the late 19th century.
+It’s the only tower with a hexagonal base on the Tuscan coast; the mighty structure is three levels high and surrounded almost entirely by a small fortress (a strengthening measure by Spaniards in the second half of the 16th century).

-- Torre di Capo d’Uomo – Built in the Middle Ages to protect the bay of Talamone, it was abandoned in the nineteenth century and underwent rapid degradation, also due to its position, heavily exposed to the winds (and very scenic!).
+Built in the Middle Ages to protect the Bay of Talamone, the tower was abandoned in the 19th century and rapidly decayed.
+Its deterioration was also due to its position, where it’s heavily exposed to the winds (though very scenic!).
 Its ruins are clearly visible from the coastal road.

-- Torre di Mulinaccio - Placed high up on a hill, halfway between Talomone and the Torre di Capo d'Uomo, the tower is now only reduced to its circular base.
+Placed high up on a hill, halfway between Talomone and the Torre di Capo d'Uomo, only the circular base of the tower now remains.
 The building was not actually part of the defence system, but was used as a mill instead.

-- Torre di Talamonaccio - It is located outside the park, but was an integral part of the defensive system of the Bay of Talamone.
-Inside the building you can still view the kitchen, rooms, bathrooms, the armoury and, at the top, the oldest part of the structure: the tower.
+Located outside the park, the tower was nonetheless an integral part of the defensive system along the Bay of Talamone.
+Inside the building, you can still see the kitchen, rooms, bathrooms, armoury and, at the top, the oldest part of the structure: the tower.